 Wildlife students at Otago have become known as “Wildlifers”, which nicely hints at a long-term commitment to wildlife issues.

-The Postgraduate Diploma in Wildlife Management is an ideal qualification for those seeking employment as:
+An Otago University qualification in Wildlife Management is an ideal qualification for those seeking employment as:

 - Conservation Officers

 - Scientific advisers for government and non-government research and conservation organizations.

 Around 75% of graduates from recent years have found work in the wildlife management field, while a number of the remaining 25% are completing research degrees or travelling overseas.

 Most of the students taking Wildlife Management have a BSc, a BSc (Honours), or some other diploma or degree course with a significant biology and/or ecology component.
 The course has also been taken by people from other backgrounds.
 Recent years have seen Parks and Recreation graduates, vets, engineers, mathematicians, and journalists taking the Postgraduate Diploma.

 Applications are also welcome from those already employed in the wildlife or ecological management area and who want to broaden their range of skills and knowledge.
 Such applicants need not have a university degree but must be confident in, and able to demonstrate, their ability to cope with Postgraduate papers, and they must have at least three years' relevant experience.
 These students gain from the theory and scholarship of the graduates in their midst and, in return, contribute enormously to the class through their skills and understanding gained in the work place.
 Both the Postgraduate Diploma or the Master of Wildlife Management can be taken part-time over 2-3 years to allow you to work at the same time as studying.